Garrettjson/flip-disc/deploy/README-systemd.md

 - Create the uv virtualenv and sync deps if missing
 - Run `bun install` for the orchestrator
 - Write units with the correct absolute paths
-- Create the workers venv and sync deps if missing
+- Create the media_pipeline venv and sync deps if missing
-- Install a templated worker unit `flipdisc-worker@.service`
+- Install a templated media pipeline unit `flipdisc-worker@.service`

 Optional installer flags:

-- `WORKERS="text-scroll bouncing-dot"` — enable and start these worker instances immediately.
-If an env file is missing, the installer copies a sample where available.
+- `WORKERS="<id1> <id2>"` — enable and start these Python media pipeline worker instances immediately.
 - `AUTO_ENABLE_WORKERS=1` — enable and start all workers that have env files under `/etc/flipdisc/` (files named `worker-<id>.env`).

 ## Check status and logs